 If the property to be abandoned is not encumbered by any liens but has a value totaling less than $500.00, notice shall be given to the debtor, debtor's attorney, the creditors' committee, if any, and the U.S. Trustee's Office.

-The party in interest who has requested the abandonment shall file the Report and Notice and a Certificate of Service with the Clerk.
+The party in interest who has requested the abandonment shall file the report and notice, and a certificate of service with the Clerk.

-A trustee who seeks to abandon property of the estate may do so by complying with the following:
+A trustee or debtor in possession that seeks to abandon property of the estate may do so by complying with the following:

-Prepare a Report and Notice of Trustee’s Intention to Abandon Property of Estate;
+Prepare a report and notice of the movant’s intention to abandon estate property, form available online;

-Serve the Report and Notice of Trustee’s Intention to Abandon Property of Estate on all creditors and parties in interest, except:
+Serve the report and notice on all creditors and parties in interest, except:

 If the property to be abandoned is encumbered by liens greater than the value of the property, notice shall be given only to the debtor, debtor’s attorney, any known lien holders, the creditors’ committee, if any, and the U.S. Trustee’s Office.